MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-B-Regulations-Relating-Money-Finance/chapter-VIII-Office-Investment-Security-Department-Treasury/part-802-Regulations-Pertaining-Certain-Transactions-Foreign-Persons-Involving-Real-Estate-United-States/subpart-E-Notices/section-802.501.md

 (e) No communications other than those described in paragraphs (a) and (c) of this section shall constitute the filing or submitting of a notice for purposes of section 721.

-(f) Upon receipt of the electronic copy of a notice filed under paragraph (a) of this section, including the certification required by § 802.502(h), the Staff Chairperson shall promptly inspect such notice for completeness.
+(f) Upon receipt of the electronic copy of a notice filed under paragraph (a) of this section, including the certification required by § 802.502(h), and payment of the fee required under subpart K of this part, the Staff Chairperson shall promptly inspect such notice for completeness.

 (g) Parties to a transaction are encouraged to consult with the Committee in advance of filing a notice and, in appropriate cases, to file with the Committee a draft notice or other appropriate documents to aid the Committee's understanding of the transaction and to provide an opportunity for the Committee to request additional information to be included in the notice.
 Any such pre-notice consultation should take place, or any draft notice should be provided, at least five business days before the filing of a voluntary notice.
 All information and documentary material made available to the Committee under this paragraph shall be considered to have been filed with the President or the President's designee for purposes of section 721(c) and § 802.802.